georgtree/rbc-tk9/docs/barchart.md

   Creates a marker of the selected type. *Type* may be either `text`, `line`, `bitmap`, `image`, `polygon`, or `window`.
 This command returns the marker identifier, used as the *markerId* argument in the other marker-related commands.
-If the **−name** option is used, this overrides the normal marker identifier.
+If the **-name** option is used, this overrides the normal marker identifier.
 If the name provided is already used for another marker, the new marker will replace the old.

 - *pathName* **marker delete** ?*name*? ...